How Brand Identity Makes Your Marketing Easier [Case Study]

 The results

-Christina was able to add many new clients, sell out her inventory and was able to relocate to Northern California within the year.
+Christina added many new clients, sold out her inventory, and relocated to Northern California within the year.

-This was many years ago and while technology would have been different, the process, the vision and implementation are still valid for you today.
+This was many years ago, and while the technology would have been different, the process, vision, and implementation are still valid today.

 Lessons for you:

-• Be bold like an Expressive personality style.
-Take the risk to approach a person or client you normally wouldn’t.
+• Be bold, like an Expressive personality style.
+Take the risk of approaching a person or client you normally wouldn’t.

-• Create a visually engaging brochure, About us section of your website or ad that really sells your story.
+• Create a visually engaging brochure, an About Us section of your website, or an ad that sells your story.

-• Set the stage for your products to really stand out.
+• Set the stage for your products to stand out.